-In addition to locating witnesses for business and environmental matters, Ms. Bergman specializes in locating participants or their heirs associated with pension fund settlements and other types of class actions, often finding and confirming the identity of lost pensioners or their survivors or other individuals who had not been able to be found during previous program efforts.
+In addition to locating witnesses for business and environmental matters, Ms. Bergman specializes in locating participants or their heirs associated with pension fund settlements and other types of class actions, often finding and confirming the identity of lost pensioners, their survivors, or other individuals who have not been found during previous program efforts.

 Examples of prior missing persons and heirs investigations:

 National and International: Several hundred persons who were eligible to submit financial claims associated with class action settlements were located, contacted by telephone, and their eligibility confirmed.

 International: The brother of a California resident, with whom there had been no contact for 25 years, was located in Germany and put in contact with his long-lost family members.

 National and International: Individuals who were owed pension increases due to a class action settlement, but who were unable to be located, were found and directed to contact their former employer.

 National: Witnesses to incidents of toxic dumping or chemical spills at manufacturing plants, chemical storage and distribution facilities, landfills, and ports back to the 1940's were located using a combination of historical archives and directories, anecdotal information and genealogical records.